Arrays []

 an array is like a magical box that holds multiple values under one roof.
 Think of it as your go-to container for storing lists, be it numbers, strings, or even other arrays. 🎩✨

-Arrays aren't primitives but are instead Array
+Arrays aren't primitives but are instead Array objects with the following core characteristics:

 - JavaScript arrays are resizable and can contain a mix of different data types.